PHOENIXCONTACT/MORYX-ClientFramework/docs/articles/Facades.md

 ## General

-For the general concept of module facades, you should read the documentation of the *Facade guide* in the *MaRVINPlatform* documentation.
+For the general concept of module facades, you should read the documentation of the *Facade guide* in the *MarvinPlatform* documentation.

 ## Client Implementation